SammyDartnall10/theexchange/README.md

 Javascript, and the JQuery  and ajax frameworks have been used to capture on-click events and modal popups, to enhance user experience and guide usage (prevent accidental deletion of records)

 The Alt_Work app is data-driven and relies on a mix of structured and unstructured data.
-CRUD operations are carried out using NoSQL databse - specifically MongoDB.
+CRUD operations are carried out using a postgres database, provisioned through Heroku.

+Stripe payments are collected upon registering, setup up and managed using the Stripe API.
+Using the Stripe API in this way ensure the app is compliant with financial and data collection regulations.

 <h1>Testing</h1>